danielperna84/hahomematic/.github/ISSUE_TEMPLATE/bug_report.md

 Do you use tls?
 Do you use callback?
 Do you use username and password?
-Which interfaces do you use?
+Which interfaces do you use (hmip/bidcos/wired)?

 **Describe the bug**
 A clear and concise description of what the bug is.